damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 references to contact.
 These reference calls are typically be done by our [People Ops Coordinator](https://about.gitlab.com/jobs/people-ops-coordinator/) or the hiring manager for that specific vacancy following [these guidelines](http://www.bothsidesofthetable.com/2014/04/06/how-to-make-better-reference-calls/).

-## Getting Contracts Ready, Reviewed, and Signed
+## Getting Offers and Contracts Ready, Reviewed, and Signed
 <a name="prep-contracts"></a>

 Offers made to new team members should be documented in the email thread between the person authorized to make the offer (e.g. CEO) and the applicant.